 Even the most committed meat-eater moves with the times, and although there may be occasions, just post winning weightlifting gold maybe, when a massive T-bone is the only solution, many now find a serious meat course is a third Weetabix too far, so to speak.

 Parker Bowles’ categorisation – meat, less meat, no meat, might do well on restaurant menus.

-The inspiration for this recipe comes from the less meat section of Let’s Eat Meat.
+The inspiration for this recipe comes from the ‘less’ section of Let’s Eat Meat.
 It is super-simple, super-quick, and not expensive.
 I’ve made some tweaks, replacing Parker Bowles’ sugar with pomegranate molasses, and adding the fabulously chocolatey Urfa pepper flakes which bring out the earthy flavour of the aubergines.
 As the bed, I think fragrant, fluffy basmati is lighter than Parker Bowles’ suggested sticky rice.

-If ordering the meat from the supermarket it will be sold in quantities of 500g.
+If ordering the pork from the supermarket it will be sold in quantities of 500g.
 You can make quadruple quantities, and freeze in batches of two portions or four, but if you do, don’t include the spring onions, and add them, fresh, at the time of serving.
 The bright, slightly crunchy, spring onions are the key to the visual attraction of this dish.

 - olive or rapeseed oil for frying – you’ll need a generous glug.